10515546/World-Religion-Population/README.md

 <p>Team Members:</p>

-<p>&nbsp;&nbsp;&nbsp; Sushanti Acharya (1051413)</p>
+<p>&nbsp;&nbsp;&nbsp; Harry Gavali (10515546)</p>

 <p>&nbsp;&nbsp;&nbsp; Saurabh Wadhawane (10514801)</p>

-<p>&nbsp;&nbsp;&nbsp; Harry Gavali (10515546)</p>
+<p>&nbsp;&nbsp;&nbsp; Sushanti Acharya (1051413)</p>

 <h2>Introduction:</h2>

-<p>Visualization is an interactive process of data presentation.
-It allows the user to analyse the data in picturized format.
-Visualization is often used to display the story that the data witholds.
-Similarly, for our project we have created interactive visualisations for world demographics based on religion.</p>
+<p>In today’s world, visualising data has become one of the most important tasks as it helps each and everyone in order to understand the data and then draw conclusions from the same.
+Here we have attempted to visualise one such data in order to make it easy for the user to understand while at the same time enjoy the brilliant visualisations that were made using it.</p>

 <h2>Dataset Selection:</h2>